Barry Cockcroft CBE, NHS England’s Chief Dental Officer, launches the debate about meeting the challenges of future service provision:

 And are you aware of the contribution that dentists now make in identifying people at risk of diseases such as oral cancers?
 One of the really interesting questions for the future is how we can extend this expertise to identifying people at risk of other long term conditions.

-In launching “Improving Dental Care and Oral Health – A Call to Action” I want to stimulate debate about how NHS England – as commissioner for all dental services in the NHS – can develop a strategic framework for meeting the challenges that we face.
+In launching “Improving Dental Care and Oral Health – A Call to Action” (view this content on our archived website).
+I want to stimulate debate about how NHS England – as commissioner for all dental services in the NHS – can develop a strategic framework for meeting the challenges that we face.

 We know that access to NHS dental services could be even better; that there remain too many health inequalities; and that in some cases the patient experience could be improved.
 But we cannot do it alone.